Can LLMs Replace Economic Choice Prediction Labs? The Case of Language-based Persuasion Games: Effectiveness of LLM-Generated Data

 Figure \ref{fig:main_result} presents the accuracy obtained by the Qwen-2-72B LLM, which achieved the best performance for the prediction task.\footnote{ Note the atomic unit of evaluation is a \emph{decision} nor a \emph{player}.
 We report the number of players since each player makes a different number of decisions.} It shows the results for varying training sizes, along with the sentiment analysis baseline.
 The x-axis represents the number of different players used to create the expert-LLM players interaction dataset (logarithmic scale), while the y-axis displays the accuracy averaged over 50 runs.
 The results are presented with bootstrap confidence intervals, at a confidence level of 95\%, and are distinguished by the players in the train and test sets and the initial weights of the neural networks.
 The grey horizontal lines indicate the accuracy achieved by a model trained with human players.
 The number of players used during training is displayed to the right of each line.

 Notably, for all types of prediction models, LLM-generated data outperforms human data in the human choice task for a large enough sample size.
 Importantly, in most real-life applications, obtaining human data of sufficient sample size is significantly more complex and expensive compared to LLM data generation.

-Comprehensive results for all evaluated LLMs are provided in Appendix \ref{app:main_results}.
+Table \ref{tab:offline_simulation} shows the accuracy obtained by prediction models trained on different data sources.
 Aside from Qwen-2-72B, most LLMs (except Llama-3-8B) also generated data that allowed the training of a predictive model with quality surpassing that of a model trained with data from 16 humans.

 Next, we compare the performance of training with LLM-generated data to training with the sentiment baseline method.
 We recall that data generated by the baseline method is history-independent, in the sense that decisions of the current round are made based only on the current review score prediction.
-We note that using LLMs to simulate an end-to-end interaction (and, in particular, allowing such history-depending behavior) leads to better predictions of human choice behavior compared to this baseline.\footnote{The fact that this naive language-only baseline obtains decent results in terms of prediction accuracy is consistent with previous literature on sentiment analysis in economics environments, e.g. \cite{7955659, venkit2023sentiment}.} This implies that simulation interaction based only on linguistic aspects is insufficient for human choice prediction.
+We note that using LLMs to simulate an end-to-end interaction (and, in particular, allowing such history-depending behavior) leads to better predictions of human choice behavior compared to this baseline.\footnote{The fact that this naive language-only baseline obtains decent results in terms of prediction accuracy is consistent with previous literature on sentiment analysis in economics environments, e.g. \shortcite{7955659,venkit2023sentiment}.} This implies that simulation interaction based only on linguistic aspects is insufficient for human choice prediction.
 In contrast, we hypothesize that our LLM-generated data encodes not only a linguistic understanding of the textual reviews but also an economic understanding of the interaction: LLM players may condition their current choice not only on the linguistic signal but also on the outcome of previous interactions, leading to a variety of behavioral patterns.
 Evidently, these patterns increase the predictive power compared to the baseline method.

 Since LSTM outperforms the other prediction models for each training data configuration, and Qwen-2-72B is the best data generator for our task, the results of all following experiments are shown only for the LSTM prediction model trained with the dataset created using the Qwen-2-72B LLM.